-The film opens after with Jodie checking her phone and finds she has a troll harassing her through text.
-He calls her fat and pathetic and bestowed the titular title “Pig Hag.”
-As trolls do, they text continually hoping to get a rise out of their victims, and Jodie falls into the trap by responding.
-Personally, I would refuse to acknowledge the texts in hopes they just stop.
-I know people like Jodie, compelled to fight back even though they know the harassment will not end and responding only fuels the fire.
+Pig Hag opens with Jodie finding she has a troll harassing her via text.
+He calls her fat and pathetic and bestows the titular insult.
+As trolls do, they text continually, hoping to get a rise out of their victims, and Jodie falls into the trap by responding.
+I would refuse to acknowledge the texts in hopes they stop, but I know people like Jodie.
+Folks who are compelled to fight back even though they know the harassment will not end and responding only fuels the fire.

 After a Guns N’ Roses concert, while coming down from her Axl Rose high, Jodie decides to get drunk at a local liquor store on the way to her motel.
 Sad and drunk on the sidewalk in front of the store, she meets Dustin (Tony Jaksha), who decides to be friendly and shows a little concern for this stranger’s state of being.
 A passive-aggressive encounter ensues, ending with Jodie and Dustin spending the night together.
 The next morning, a series of vomiting and misspoken words between her and Dustin sends Jodie into an emotional tailspin.

 “…a series of vomiting and misspoken words between her and Dustin sends Jodie into an emotional tailspin.”